roboscienceorg/veranda/README.md

  * ROS Ardent
    * Supported on the 'master' branch
    * Built using the ROS build tool Ament
- * ROS Bouncy
+ * ROS Bouncy, Crystal
-   * Supported on the 'bouncy' branch
+   * Supported on the 'bouncy' and 'crystal' branches, respectively
    * Built using the ROS build tool Colcon; Ament is not supported
    * May require modifying CMAKE_PREFIX_PATH so that Qt5Config.cmake can be found